Hymnbooks of the Church of Scotland: Church Hymnary, fourth edition (2005)

 A scripture index to CH4 is provided by George K. Barr, Selecting Hymns from CH4, no publisher, no ISBN, 2005.

 In February 2008 Canterbury Press released a version of CH4 for the wider church, called Hymns of Glory, Songs of Praise, featuring the same content as CH4 under a different cover.
 This has proved popular in some liberal Anglican churches and United Reformed Churches.

 The Presbyterian Church in Ireland and the United Presbyterian Church were involved in the compilation of the Church Hymnary (1898) and several Presbyterian denominations in the Revised Church Hymnary (1928) and the Church Hymnary third edition (1973).
 The Presbyterian Church in Ireland declined to be involved in the fourth edition and published its own Irish Presbyterian Hymn Book in 2004.

+God Welcomes All (2024)

+At the General Assembly of 2019, there was a call to create a contemporary resource to complement the Church's existing rich musical resources.

+Five years later, at the 2024 General Assembly, the new resource, titled 'God Welcomes All' was launched at St Cuthbert's Church on 19 May.
+It includes 219 hymns and songs from a variety of styles, with a focus on hospitality and welcome.
+Most of these songs were written in the 21st century.
+The resource includes songs by well-known writers such as John Bell, Getty Music, Phil Wickham, Fischy Music, Shirley Erena Murray, Sinach and Rend Collective.

+The shape of the book is as follows: